vishwachari/vishwachari/README.md

 # 👋 Hey there, I'm Vishwachari!

 Welcome to my GitHub!
-I'm a passionate Computer Science & Engineering student with a knack for building practical and impactful projects.
-I love exploring new technologies, solving problems, and bringing creative ideas to life. ✨
+I'm a passionate Computer Science & Engineering student with a knack for building practical and impactful projects.I love exploring new technologies, solving problems, and bringing creative ideas to life. ✨

 ---